SEO & Internet Marketing

 An acronym for Search Engine Results Pages.
 This term is used to describe the list of web sites that are returned by the search engines in response to a query by a user.
 For example, you type “birmingham web design” into Google and hit Enter.
 The list of sites that you get back from Google is the set of SERPs.
 In the SEO process, a site owner seeks to be at the top or as near to the top as possible in the SERPs.

-A web site that is launched onto the Internet with no attention to the marketing side of things will likely fall short of its owner expectations.
+A website that is launched with no attention to the marketing side of things will likely fall short of its owner expectations.
 Users must be able to easily find your site either by searching for your company name or by searching for keywords related to your business.
 The search engines “crawl” or “spider” web sites and store information about them in their databases.
 Therefore, you must ensure that the information they gather from your site is the most relevant to your business.
 This is done, in part, by developing targeted titles and descriptions within the code of the web site.
 In addition, your site needs to be loaded with high-quality, original content related to your business.
 You can further get the word out about your site through various social outlets.
 We are happy to discuss all aspects of marketing your new site and help you develop a plan that will the word out and the traffic coming in.

 Yes and no. If you are fortunate enough to have great organic placement of your site within the search engines, there is no cost for that listing (aside from the time and money you committed to marketing to help make that organic placement happen).
 If you need to supplement the traffic you receive from organic placement, you can pay for inclusion on the search results pages with pay-per-click (PPC) advertising.
 In Google, this is called AdWords, and these are the listings you see at the top and down the right hand side of the results pages.
 The cost of these ads is determined by the competitiveness of your industry’s keywords and your desired placement on the page.